lucee/lucee-docs/docs/03.reference/02.tags/application/tag.md

 // instead this application will write out all default logs to a log file
 // named after the Application ( i.e. 'myApplication.log')

-this.tag.log.file = this.name & ".log";
+this.tag.log.log = this.name & ".log";
 ```